SrIzan10/minecraft-photobooth/worksheet.md

 Create a Photobooth in Minecraft, which you the player enter the Photobooth it triggers the PiCamera and takes your picture, don't forget to smile.
 Before starting ensure that your PiCamera is attached to the Raspberry Pi and enabled in the settings.
 This is covered in this tutorial.
 Once you have connected the camera boot up the Raspberry Pi

-## Importing the Minecraft API and PiCamera Module
+## Importing the Minecraft and PiCamera Modules

 The first part of the program is to import the Minecraft API (Application Programming Interface).
 This enables you to connect to Minecraft and use Python to code.
 This will import the PiCamera module to control the camera and the time module to add a small delay between taking the photo and then taking the next photo.

 1. Open Minecraft from the application menu, and enter or create a new world.

 1. Move the Minecraft window to one side of the screen.

+    You'll need to use the `Tab` key to take your mouse's focus away from the Minecraft window to move it.
+You'll need this later when you switch between the Minecraft and Python windows.

 1. Open a Terminal window and enter the command: